grongierisc/InstallEnsDemoHealth/README.md

 # InstallEnsDemoHealth

-ENSDEMO port to IRIS without HL7 and DICOM examples
+ENSDEMO port to Intersystems IRIS with HL7 and DICOM examples

 ## Prerequisites